Chicano Movement: Chicanas

 Sociologist Teresa Cordova, when discussing Chicana feminism, has stated that Chicanas change the discourse of the Chicano movement that disregard them, as well as oppose the hegemonic feminism that neglects race and class.
 Through the Chicano movement, Chicanas felt that the movement was not addressing certain issues that women faced under a patriarchal society, specifically addressing material conditions.
 Within the feminist discourse, Chicanas wanted to bring awareness to the forced sterilization many Mexican women faced during the 1970s.
 The film No Mas Bebes describes the stories of many of these women who were sterilized without consent.
 Although Chicanas have contributed significantly to the movement, Chicana feminists have been targeted; they are targeted because they are seen as betraying the movement and being anti-family and anti-men.
 By creating a platform that was inclusive to various intersectional identities, Chicana theorists who identified as lesbian and heterosexual were in solidarity of both.
 With their navigation through patriarchal structures, and their intersecting identities, Chicana feminists brought issues such as political economy, imperialism, and class identities to the forefront of the movement's discourses.
 Enriqueta Longeaux and Vasquez discussed in the Third World Women's Conference, "There is a need for world unity of all peoples suffering exploitation and colonial oppression here in the U.S., the most wealthy, powerful, expansionist country in the world, to identify ourselves as third world peoples in order to end this economic and political expansion."

+In particular, the 1968 East Los Angeles School Blowouts, a pivotal moment in student activism, saw young Chicanas playing central roles in organizing protests and advocating for educational reform.
+Oral histories reveal that women not only participated in demonstrations but also served as strategic planners and community leaders, challenging both racial discrimination and gendered expectations within the movement itself.

+Many chicanas supported tons of national labor struggles, such as the United Farm Workers grape boycott, these women had organized picket lines and refused to purchase grapes that were anti-union.
+They distributed flyers with information regarding strikes and continued to spread the movement through this.

+Chicanas fought on many fronts for social justice.
+They confronted institutionalized racism, organized delegations of hundreds of parents and students to ask for accountability from school administrators who had been accused of being racially abusive.
+Sofia Mendoza, a chicana who had been working for the chicano movement, had gone to Roosevelt Jr. Highschool to advocate against these administrator.
+She employed tactics such as walkouts, public assemblies and picketing to attack the discrimination in education and increased community participation alongside it.